jacksonjperry03/Engage-Campus-Labs-University-Webscraper/README.md

 ```bash
 python eventscraper.py <rss_url> [--output <output_file>]
 ```
-Replace `<rss_url>` with the RSS URL for the Engage site's event page, and `<output_file>` with the optional path to save the CSV file.
+Replace `<rss_url>` with the RSS URL for the Engage site's event page **(Remember to enclose the URL in quotes)**, and `<output_file>` with the optional path to save the CSV file.
 If the `--output` argument is not provided, the CSV file will be saved in the "output" folder within the project directory by default.

 The fields chosen for eventscraper.py were selected based on my subjective relevance ranking of event details that are commonly available on the Engage site's event pages.
 These fields provide essential information about each event, including: